akademie-oeffentliches-gesundheitswesen/Beta-System/README.md

  1. Book size to Octavo 6x9
  1. Book citation style to Chicago Manual of Style 17th author-date
  1. Fill in book metadata
- 1. If you see any mentions of CC NC either change to CC BY or log here
+ 1. If you see any mentions of CC NC either change to CC BY or log here https://github.com/orgs/akademie-oeffentliches-gesundheitswesen/projects/1
+ 1. Quotes to be set apart need to be styles with the quote style " button
+ 1. Document only has one H1 header, that's the title.
+All other headers must come down from H2 and down.
+Do not put in any H1 headers.